Mapping Invasive Species Using Supervised Machine Learning and AVIRIS-NG#

 At this point in a real machine learning workflow, you should closely inspect the spectra you have for each class.
 Do they make sense?
 Are there some spectra that look weird?
 You should re-evaluate your data to make sure that the assigned labels are true.
 This is a very important step

-Prep data for ML model#
+Prep Spectra Data for ML model#

 wavelengths_to_drop = dsp.wavelength.where(